 The inspection of the archival HST images of the class prototype Malin 1 allowed us to make an important step towards understanding of the nature of gLSBGs.
 Malin 1 appeared to have two satellites which reminded the low-mass dense compact elliptical galaxies (cE) (see Fig. 1).
-The cEs are rare low-mass systems (~ 0.5% of dwarf galaxy population) with small sizes $(r_e < 1 \text{ kpc})$ and high densities typically hosting old metal-rich stars [15, 16].
+The cEs are rare low-mass systems ( $\sim 0.5\%$ of dwarf galaxy population) with small sizes ( $r_e < 1$ kpc) and high densities typically hosting old metal-rich stars [15, 16].
 They likely originate from tidal stripping [17] of massive disky progenitors losing 90-95 percent of stellar mass [15, 18, 19, 20, 16].
 The structural analysis of the WFPC2 data using GALFIT confirmed the cE classification, and the re-analysis of published optical spectra from the Russian 6-m telescope confirmed that these cE were indeed the satellites of Malin 1.
-Further visual inspection of high-quality optical image of UGC 1382 from Subaru Hyper-SuprimeCam Strategic survey revealed additional cE-satellite of gLSBGs by visual inspection of HSC and DECaLS data (Saburova et al. in prep.) and discovered more cE+gLSBGs systems (Chilingarian et al. in prep.).
-Given the statistical frequencies of gLSBGs and cEs, the chance of alignment is improbable thus cE and gLSBGs must be evolutionary connected which gives more arguments in favor of merger scenario at least for some of gLSBGs.
+Further visual inspection of high-quality optical image of UGC 1382 from Subaru Hyper-SuprimeCam Strategic survey revealed additional cE-satellite of gLSBG, the SDSS spectral data confirmed the physical association.
+As the next step we significantly extended our sample of gLSBGs by visual inspection of HSC and DECaLS data (Saburova et al. in prep.) and discovered more cE+gLSBGs systems (Chilingarian et al. in prep.).
+Given the statistical frequencies of gLSBGs and cEs, the chance of alignment is improbable thus cE and